ialbert/biostar-central/README.md

 [bioconda]: https://bioconda.github.io/

-    # Skip this step if you don't wish to run the tools
-    # that come with the engine.
     conda install --file conf/conda_requirements.txt

 ## Quick start

 All commands run through `make`.
-A typical quistart start would be to do:
+To initialize and run the test site use:

     make reset serve

 Now visit <http://localhost:8080> to see your site running.

+The default admin email/password combination is: `1@lvh.me/testbuddy`.
+You may change these in the settings.

 ## Valid commands